 This blind incarnation of Hyperion was seen for a few issues in Exiles when he and Earth-712 Hyperion were brought in by Beak to help the Exiles battle and defeat the evil Hyperion of Earth-4023.
 Going by the fact that he is still blinded from his fight with The Grandmaster's Hyperion, he seems to have come from a world that never came under attack from The Nth Man.
 Because of this The Squadron Supreme of that reality would have never ended up being tossed into The Multiverse and stranded on a world where Hyperion would have been able to meet Makkari, a fellow Eternal, and learn how to heal injuries such as the one that left him blind in the wake of his fight with the duplicate.

-An incarnation of Hyperion from Earth-13034 was saved from his dying universe by A.I.M. who intended to use him for their atypical generic evil plots.
+An incarnation of Hyperion from Earth-13034 was brought into Earth-616 when he was saved from his dying universe by A.I.M., who intended to use him for their atypical generic evil plots.
 Hyperion was liberated by the Avengers and subsequently joined the team to battle the Garden.
 It is revealed in his origin issue that this Hyperion's Earth was destroyed by a universal incursion, a problem the Illuminati are currently dealing with in New Avengers.

 The ship sings softly of its journey.
 The ship sings of partings and passings and farewells.
 The ship whispers: "You will never be alone." -- Hyperion's journey to Earth.